theogbrand/pytorch-prep/nn_zero_to_hero/tokenization/tokenization.md

 ### BUT we can use a completely different subset of the training data to train the tokenizer, for example when we want more multilingual token support, we use a subset of training data (or could be completely different dataset) with more multilingual tokens, resulting in more multilingual merges.

 SolidGoldMagikarp is a consequence of the phenomenon.
 In Tokenization training set, used lots of reddit data containing this token to train GPT2 tokenizer, resulting in a single "SolidGoldMagikarp" token.
 BUT during training, the training data did not contain this token, so the embedding for this token is never trained, resulting in a "random" embedding for this token.
 During inference, the model uses the random embedding to create output sequences, resulting in Gibberish. (like "unallocated memory" for SolidGoldMagikarp token)

+# Naive BPE Optimizations

+## Dealing with common words with spurious variations (e.g. punctionation, capitalization, etc. dog. dog? dog!)
+- Enforce how some characters should never be merged together for sure, using **REGEX pattern** to match and "chunk" text first into a list of strings, then tokenize each chunk individually before merging them together.
+    - Issues with regex pattern like not case sensitive
+- The REGEX pattern first splits your text into individual words in a list following the regex rules, THEN tokenizes individually independently before merging them together.